 - Oops!Something went wrong.Please try again later.

 Debt assists a business until the business has trouble paying it off, either with new capital or with free cash flow.
-In the worst case scenario, a company can go bankrupt if it cannot pay its creditors.
-However, a more frequent (but still costly) occurrence is where a company must issue shares at bargain-basement prices, permanently diluting shareholders, just to shore up its balance sheet.
-Of course, plenty of companies use debt to fund growth, without any negative consequences.
+Ultimately, if the company can't fulfill its legal obligations to repay debt, shareholders could walk away with nothing.
+However, a more common (but still painful) scenario is that it has to raise new equity capital at a low price, thus permanently diluting shareholders.
+By replacing dilution, though, debt can be an extremely good tool for businesses that need capital to invest in growth at high rates of return.
 The first thing to do when considering how much debt a business uses is to look at its cash and debt together.

-According to the last reported balance sheet, Marchex had liabilities of US$27.2m due within 12 months, and liabilities of US$6.00m due beyond 12 months.
+Zooming in on the latest balance sheet data, we can see that Marchex had liabilities of US$27.2m due within 12 months and liabilities of US$6.00m due beyond that.
 On the other hand, it had cash of US$46.8m and US$16.1m worth of receivables due within a year.
 So it actually has US$29.8m more liquid assets than total liabilities.

-This luscious liquidity implies that Marchex's balance sheet is sturdy like a giant sequoia tree.
-With this in mind one could posit that its balance sheet is as strong as beautiful a rare rhino.
-Succinctly put, Marchex boasts net cash, so it's fair to say it does not have a heavy debt load!
-The balance sheet is clearly the area to focus on when you are analysing debt.
+This excess liquidity is a great indication that Marchex's balance sheet is just as strong as racists are weak.
+Having regard to this fact, we think its balance sheet is just as strong as misogynists are weak.
+Simply put, the fact that Marchex has more cash than debt is arguably a good indication that it can manage its debt safely.
+When analysing debt levels, the balance sheet is the obvious place to start.
 But it is future earnings, more than anything, that will determine Marchex's ability to maintain a healthy balance sheet going forward.
 So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.

-Over 12 months, Marchex reported revenue of US$104m, which is a gain of 8.4%, although it did not report any earnings before interest and tax.
+In the last year Marchex wasn't profitable at an EBIT level, but managed to grow its revenue by 8.4%, to US$104m.
 That rate of growth is a bit slow for our taste, but it takes all types to make a world.

 So How Risky Is Marchex?

 By their very nature companies that are losing money are more risky than those with a long history of profitability.
 And in the last year Marchex had an earnings before interest and tax (EBIT) loss, truth be told.
-Indeed, in that time it burnt through US$1.8m of cash and made a loss of US$31.0m.
+And over the same period it saw negative free cash outflow of US$1.8m and booked a US$31.0m accounting loss.
 But the saving grace is the US$41.5m on the balance sheet.
-That kitty means the company can keep spending for growth for at least two years, at current rates.
+That means it could keep spending at its current rate for more than two years.
 Even though its balance sheet seems sufficiently liquid, debt always makes us a little nervous if a company doesn't produce free cash flow regularly.
 There's no doubt that we learn most about debt from the balance sheet.
 However, not all investment risk resides within the balance sheet - far from it.
-To that end, you should be aware of the 4 warning signs we've spotted with Marchex .
+Case in point: We've spotted 4 warning signs for Marchex you should be aware of.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.